SarthakBhatia04/Go-Kart/README.md

 =============
 Note: Regarding Solidworks Parts and Assembly

 The parts constructed in Solidworks are not up to scale.
-This discrepancy arises due to the fact most vendors do not give precise measurements of their components.
-The purpose of designing and constructing the parts and making the assembly is to serve as a visual display of the functionality and relationship between the components.
+This discrepancy arises because most vendors do not give precise measurements of their components.
+The purpose of designing and constructing the parts and making the assembly is to visually display the functionality and relationship between the components.

 Price sheet is above in file name: Gokart Price sheet